-It is the policy of S. P. Jain Institute of Management & Research (SPJIMR) to prohibit sexual harassment of any employee, faculty or student, business partner or visitor by another employee or faculty.
+It is S. P. Jain Institute of Management & Research (SPJIMR) policy to prohibit sexual harassment of any employee, faculty or student, business partner, visitor by another employee or faculty.
 The purpose of this policy is not to regulate personal morality within SPJIMR.
-It is to ensure that in the workplace, no employee harasses another individual on the basis of gender.
+It is to ensure that in the work place, no employee harasses another individual on the basis of gender.

-This policy extends to all employees (professionals & faculty), students, interns, trainees and consultants who work for SPJIMR and interact with other employees (professionals & faculty) and/or students.
+This policy extends to all employees (professionals & faculty), students, interns, trainees and consultants who work for SPJIMR and interact with other employees (professionals & faculty) &/or students.

-Sexual Harassment includes any one or more of the following unwelcome acts or behaviour (whether directly or by implication) namely:
+Sexual Harassment includes any one or more of the following unwelcome act or behaviour (whether directly or by implication) namely:

 - Physical contact or advances; or